TheSherlockHomie/100DaysOfCode-log/readme.md

 -   Actually excited to be learning actual stuff that can be seen on the web
 -   Lol @ a thoughts section after so long

+---

+### Day 67: June 9, 2020, Monday

+**Today's Progress**:

+-   Created the front end of my app with vue!
+-   Learnt some new things about Git too!

+**What I learned:**

+-   Learnt how to make api calls from the front end (using axios)
+-   How Vue components work
+-   Making dynamic webpages
+-   How to manage merge conflicts in git
+-   How to use git commit --amend
+-   How to fetch changes from an upstream repository